revotech-group/kyc-multilingual-testcases/EdgeTestCases.md

         "detectionOrder": [default]
     }
 **Test Steps:**
-1. Launch KYC app in a tenant and platform supported locale
+1. Launch the KYC App in any supported locale.
+2. Observe which locale is applied.

 **Expected Result:**
-All the metadata copy text should fallback to 'en'.
+All texts fallback to English (en).

 ---

-## **TC-09: KYC WEB SDK Timeout Message (Localized if multilingual enabled)**
+## **KYC Web SDK Timeout Message (Multilingual Enabled)**
 **Configuration:**
-KYC web SDK configured with 'timeoutMessage':'SDK was timedout.'.
+timeoutMessage: "SDK was timed out." configured in SDK.
-`timeoutMessage` key exists in tenant level locale file (`es.json`).
+"timeoutMessage" key exists in tenant-level locale file (es.json).

 **Test Steps:**
-1. Launch KYC web SDK in a tenant and platform supported locale ('es')
+1. Launch the KYC Web SDK in Spanish (es).
-1. Simulate network delay exceeding timeout.
+2. Simulate a network delay exceeding the timeout.
-2. Observe displayed timeout message.
+3. Observe the displayed timeout message.

 **Expected Result:**
-The SDK configured timeout will be overwitten by a localised tenant level timeout message.
+The configured SDK timeout message is overridden by the localized tenant-level message.

 ---

-## **TC-10: KYC WEB SDK Timeout Message ( if multilingual disabled)**
+## **TC-10: KYC Web SDK Timeout Message (Multilingual Disabled)**
 **Configuration:**
-KYC web SDK configured with 'timeoutMessage':'SDK was timedout.'.
+- Multilingual disabled in tenant settings.
+- timeoutMessage: "SDK was timed out." configured in SDK.

 **Test Steps:**
-1- Disable multilingual in tenant settings
+1. Disable multilingual in tenant settings.
-1. Launch KYC web SDK
+2. Launch the KYC Web SDK.
-1. Simulate network delay exceeding timeout.
+3. Simulate a network delay exceeding the timeout.
-2. Observe displayed timeout message.
+4. Observe the displayed timeout message.

 **Expected Result:**
-The SDK configured timeout will be displayed.
+The SDK-configured timeout message is displayed as-is.

 ---